Why should I choose private cataract surgery?

 Watch our video below to learn what separates Oculase from other private cataract surgeons.

 We work with all major insurance providers and treat people with insurance as well as self-payers.
-Cataract surgery prices vary depending on the complexity of your condition.
+Cataract surgery prices vary depending on the complexity of your condition, but costs start from £2,250 per eye.

 Complex cataracts require specialist surgical intervention.
 At Oculase, we specialise in complex cataract surgery, for people with problems such as Fuchs, keratoconus, corneal transplants, glaucoma and retinal conditions.